 Each student was able to attend one of the lectures and two of the workshops, and the logistics of moving the groups round the building was superbly handled by a team from the two local astronomy societies – the Highlands Astronomical Society and Moray's astronomy club, Sigma.
 The two astronomy societies also collaborated to provide a space simulation workshop, in which students had to try to steer Virgin Galactic's Space Ship One into the thermosphere after release from the White Knight carrier plane.

-The day would have been impossible without the support of the innovation centre together with an immense amount of time given by over twenty volunteers, both on the day itself and in the advance planning and preparation.
-Warm thanks to everyone – and congratulations to the Moray schools for responding so strongly.
-The quality of the attention and effort of the pupils on the day was a great credit to you all.
+The day would have been impossible without the support of Horizon Scotland together with an immense amount of time given by over twenty volunteers, both on the day itself and in the advance planning and preparation.
+The Moray schools responded strongly and the quality of the attention and effort of staff and pupils was a great credit to all.